 The changing of the seasons is the most magical time of the year.
-As we gently say goodbye to Spring and hello to Summer we notice little signs that the ‘Hunger Gap’ will soon be over, giving way to the ‘Time of Plenty’.
+As we gently say goodbye to Spring and hello to Summer which starts on the 21st of June we notice little signs that the ‘Hunger Gap’ will soon be over, giving way to the ‘Time of Plenty’.

 We’ve filled our foraging basket with wild garlic, young nettle leaves and plenty of blossoms and dandelions.
 We've started to notice new seasonal British produce - spring onions, jerusalem artichokes and asparagus at the greengrocers.
 A true sign that the ‘Time of Plenty’ is on it’s way.